nus-cs2103-AY1920S1/duke/docs/README.md

 ### `list` - List all tasks

 You can use this command to list all tasks in your task list.
-The tasks will ordered
+The generated list will be in chronological order.

-Example of expected outcome:
+Expected outcome:

 ```
 Here are the tasks in your list: